Today, you’re going to learn how to make your opponents mad.

-When you’re playing doubles, getting and keeping a mental edge over your opponent can be the difference in the match.
+When you’re playing a tennis match, getting and keeping a mental edge over your opponent can be the difference in the match.

-Below are three ways to give you and your partner the mental edge.
+Below are three ways to gain the mental edge over your opponent.

 Note: This is part 2 in a 3 part series on the mental side of doubles.
 Part 1 is here.

-If you’re unpredictable, you’re opponents won’t be able to get into a rhythm.
+If you’re unpredictable, your opponents won’t be able to get into a rhythm.
 Their game plan might work one game or point, but not the next.

 Here are a few ways you can be unpredictable.

-Poach early one point, and give them the doubles alley (they’ll probably miss).
-Then poach late the next point.
-Then fake the poach two points after that.
+Then, poach late the next point.
+Then, fake the poach two points after that.

 Letting your opponent return crosscourt every time is a surefire way to lose to a good team.
 Give them different looks using the I formation, Australian formation, and conventional.

-Changing the spin, depth, height, and angle of your shots will throw the opponent off.
+Changing the spin, depth, height, pace, and angle of your shots will throw the opponent off.

 After they get used to my low, flat return, for example, I’ll change it up with a topspin angle roll.
 They inevitably have trouble timing this and get angry when they miss it 🙂